Three-dimensional search engine Physna wants to be the Google of the physical world – TechCrunch

 What caught Maguire’s eye about the company was the way users were gravitating to the free site.
 “There were tens of thousands of people using it every day,” he said.
 It’s a replica of the way many successful companies try a freemium or professional consumer hybrid approach to selling products.
 “They have a free version and people are using it all the time and loving it.
 That is a foundation that they can build from,” said Maguire.

 And Maguire thinks that the spatial computing wave is coming sooner than anyone may realize.
-“The new iPhone has LIDAR on it… This is the first consumer device that comes shipped with a 3D scanner with LIDAR and I think three dimensional is about to explode.”
+“The new iPhone has lidar on it… This is the first consumer device that comes shipped with a 3D scanner with lidar and I think three dimensional is about to explode.”

-Eventually, Physna could be a technology hub where users can scan three dimensional objects into their phones and have a representational model for reproduction either as a virtual object or as something that can be converted into a file for 3D printing.
+Eventually, Physna could be a technology hub where users can scan three-dimensional objects into their phones and have a representational model for reproduction either as a virtual object or as something that can be converted into a file for 3D printing.

 Right now, hundreds of businesses have approached the company with different requests for how to apply its technology, according to Powers.